10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: no.

-This harmless 2 metre snake lives in Thailand, Vietnam, and Cambodia, but particularly Indonesia.
-This a long, thin brown snake which you could easily trip over, mistaking it for fallen tree branch.
-They’re alert, focussed and never truly relax around people, whether cameramen or farm workers.
-They’re closely related to the oriental ratsnake, another rat-lover which is more heavily based in Thailand.
+This harmless 2 metre snake lives in Thailand, Vietnam and Cambodia, but particularly Indonesia.
+This is a long, thin brown snake which you could easily trip over, mistaking it for a fallen tree branch.
+Indochinese ratsnakes are alert, focused, and never truly relax around people, whether it’s cameramen or farm workers.
+They’re closely related to the oriental ratsnake, another rat addict which is most heavily based in Thailand.

-Indochinese ratsnakes (Ptyas korros) eat many animal families, but especially mammals such as Tanezumi rats and Malayan field rats, and it regularly strays into the domain of mankind to get them.
-In fact, it prefers to make a permanent base in farmer’s fields, so that the rodent party never ends.
+Indochinese ratsnakes (Ptyas korros) prey on many animal families, but especially mammals such as Tanezumi rats and Malayan field rats, and they regularly stray into the domain of mankind to get them.
+In fact, this species prefers to make a permanent base in farmers’ fields, so that the rodent party never ends.

 6 Ball python